originalgish/rsc-workshop-starter/README.md

 For more information, refer to the [React Server Functions](https://19.react.dev/reference/rsc/server-functions) and [Next.js Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) documentation.

-For more information, refer to the [Server Actions and Mutations](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) documentation.

 When using a form with an action, the loading state is included in the `SubmitButton`-component, and the form is disabled while the action is pending.
 For other cases, a loading state can be passed to to submit button or other components to handle the loading state.

 ### Unit, Component and Integration Testing